arasT/PyWordCounter/README.md

 =========

 Python script to display the number of lines, words and characters for a text file or a website.
 And a table about number of each word is displayed and can be saved into a csv file.
+Please check [PyWordCounterGUI](https://github.com/arasT/PyWordCounterGUI) if you want to use GUI interface instead of console script.

 Screenshots
 ---